learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Events:               <none>
 ```

-Then to view the secret object, you can issue the following command:
+Then to inspect the Secret object, you can issue the following command:

 ```terminal|command=1|title=bash
 kubectl --namespace test describe secret sa-test-1-token-99l5r